|Home » ACP » Xfile System

 They're tightly integrated so that whatever you intuitively think is possible probably is.
 For example:

-Together, these applications give you all you need to administer file systems on any OS X computer or network.
-You simply won't find what you need anywhere else.
+Together, these applications give you all you need to administer filesystems on any Apple computer or network.
+You simply can't find this anywhere else.

 Finder folders can be pretty, but when it comes to serious system administration, the Apple Finder isn't your tool.